Apply to PK3 or PK4 by March 1, 2021 for school year 2021-22.

 - Students must be 4 by September 30th to apply to PK4

 - DCPS PK3 and PK4 programs, including the program in your in-boundary school.
-Click HERE to locate your in-boundary PK program; and
+Click HERE to locate your DCPS in-boundary PK program; and

-- Public charter schools
+- PK programs at public charter schools

 Families can apply to up to 12 schools on the My School DC application.
 However, there is no guarantee of a lottery match or waitlist offer.
 Click here to view the number of seats offered and historical waitlist length and movement at each participating school.